 Comfort is key

 The last thing you want is for the little one to throw a tantrum on your wedding day because her outfit is itchy or uncomfortable - so make sure she’s happy about everything from fit to fabric before buying.
 If she has any complaints, listen to her and try your best to remedy them.
-This may mean settling for an outfit that’s not your first choice, but it’ll be worth it in the long run.
+This may mean settling for a flower girl dress that's not your first choice, but it’ll be worth it in the long run.

 Weather should play a role in your decision

-You don’t want your flower girl to be frozen cold or flaming hot, so think about the weather before setting your heart on any dresses.
-If you’re hosting your wedding in the winter, a sleeveless dress probably isn’t a good idea (at least not without a cute cardigan or shawl).
+You don’t want your flower girl to be frozen cold or flaming hot, so think about the weather before setting your heart on any flower girl dresses.
+If you’re hosting a winter wedding, a sleeveless dress probably isn’t a good idea (at least not without a cute cardigan or shawl).
 Throwing a summer soiree?
 Don’t even think about putting long sleeves on her.

 Let them help